Marcostrejo23/Workout-Tracker-MT/README.md

 Installation:

 Requires mongoDB and node.js.
-Close the repository to your machine and run npm i, then npm seed to geenerate some example data.
+Close the repository to your machine and run npm i, then npm seed to generate some example data.
 After run npm start and the app will load on port localhost:3000.

 Screenshots: